fowzy/MSU_Library_Scheduler/README.md

-# MSU_Library_Scheduler
+# MSU Library Scheduler
-Schedule your study room at MSU Texas Moffet Library
+MSU Library Scheduler is MSU Hackathon project for Spring 2022.
 ## Description
     A mobile app that will make 'Midwestern State University Texas' students schedule a study room at MSU Moffet Library.
 We used flutter/dart to build cross platform mobile app that will work on both …
 ## Collaborators